Tracing

 Child spans automatically inherit the trace context from their parent, maintaining the relationship hierarchy in your observability platform.

-Span processors allow you to transform, filter, or enrich trace data before it's exported.
+Span processors transform, filter, or enrich trace data before it's exported.
 They act as a pipeline between span creation and export, enabling you to modify spans for security, compliance, or debugging purposes.
-Mastra includes built-in processors and supports custom implementations.
+Processors run once and affect all exporters.

-• Sensitive Data Filter redacts sensitive information.
-It is enabled in the default observability config.
+- Sensitive Data Filter redacts sensitive information.
+It's enabled in the default observability config.

 You can create custom span processors by implementing the SpanOutputProcessor interface.
-Here's a simple example that converts all input text in spans to lowercase:
+Here's a basic example that converts all input text in spans to lowercase:

 export class LowercaseInputProcessor implements SpanOutputProcessor {